Welcome to our Questions and Answers. Here you will find answered questions that have been asked by our members.

 Click on the + icon next to the question to reveal the answer.

 The wording in the legislation continues from when the industry was caravan park based and homes were towed in on their own wheels, prebuilt.
 The legislation was designed to allow park owners to get rid of manufactured homes easily if they wished to use the land for another purpose.
-Many parks and villages still contain truly relocatable homes and some park owners use the parts of the Act you allude to, to actively try to get rid of these for more profitable development.
+Many parks and villages still contain truly relocatable homes, and some park owners have used the parts of the Act you allude to, to actively try to get rid of these for more profitable development.

 If the park owner is willing to give a caravan owner a Manufactured Home Site Agreement, then they can join QMHOA